wangyj641/telemetry/frontend/README.md

 - Device simulator: [simulate_device.ps1](http://_vscodecontentref_/17) posts sample telemetry to the API.
 - If you run Docker compose, see [docker-compose.yml](http://_vscodecontentref_/18) at the repository root.

-## Contributing

-Open issues or PRs.
-Keep changes small and run the dev server locally to verify behavior.

-## License

-See repository root README or license